- What is the hiring process at Concordia?

 For more information, check out our pay scale and benefits.

 isn’t a class at Concordia; it’s a way of learning.
 Concordia is committed to providing students and teachers with the latest technology tools and expertise.
-On Concordia’s wireless campus, students from Kindergarten to Grade 4 enjoy a 2:1 student to computer ratio in the classrooms.
+On Concordia’s wireless campus, preschool students have appropriate access to iPad and desktop computers.
+Students from Kindergarten to Grade 2 enjoy close to a 1:1 student to computer ratio in the classrooms and students in Grades 3 and 4 have a 1:1 ratio.
 Grades 5-12 participate in a 1:1 MacBook program.
 There are also iPad carts available for check out Teachers use various technologies throughout the curriculum.
 Concordia provides additional tech support in the elementary, middle and high schools from designated educators who work with teachers as digital literacy coaches.
-Concordia issues each teacher a MacBook and iPad for his/her use.
+Concordia issues each teacher tech equipment for professional use (currently a MacBook and an iPad if needed for his/her use).

 The most important professional development occurs as teachers work in teams and plan together, which is common at Concordia.
 Concordia also sponsors teachers to attend workshops that further the goals the school is working on.
 Outside experts come to campus, sometimes in collaboration with other international schools in the area.Each teacher has an annual fund of RMB10,000 (approximately US$1,500) to spend on professional opportunities that support her/his professional goals.